 We have hand sanitiser stations throughout the building - please sanitise your hands before you go into the sanctuary.

 The offering will not be collected during the service, but places for you to leave offerings and donations as you enter and exit will be signposted.

 Any coats, umbrellas etc should be taken with you into the sanctuary.

 PASTORAL CARE and COVID-19

-The impact of the Coronavirus makes undertaking some forms of pastoral care rather difficult, particularly face-to-face visits whether at home, care home or hospital.
-Please, therefore, do be aware that fewer visits than normal will be possible.
+The impact of the Coronavirus has made undertaking some forms of pastoral care rather difficult, particularly face-to-face visits at care homes or hospitals.
+Please, therefore, do be aware that fewer visits than normal may be possible.

 Our minister, Rev Scott Blythe, is happy to be contacted by phone, text or e-mail.

 Many, if not most, pastoral care issues may have to be handled by phone and text.